Transfer hydrogenation: Organometallic catalysts

 where RR'C\*H\sOH is a chiral product.
 A typical catalyst is (cymene)Ru(R,R\-HNCHPhCHPhNTs), where Ts refers to a tosyl group (SO2C6H4Me) and R,R refers to the absolute configuration of the two chiral carbon centers.
 This work was recognized with the 2001 Nobel Prize in Chemistry to Ryōji Noyori.

 Another family of hydrogen-transfer agents are those based on aluminium alkoxides, such as aluminium isopropoxide in the MPV reduction; however their activities are relatively low by comparison with the transition metal-based systems.

+The catalytic asymmetric hydrogenation of ketones was demonstrated with ruthenium-based complexes of BINAP.

+Even though the BINAP-Ru dihalide catalyst could reduce functionalized ketones, the hydrogenation of simple ketones remained unsolved.
+This challenge was solved with precatalysts of the type RuCl2(diphosphane)(diamine).
+These catalysts preferentially reduce ketones and aldehydes, leaving olefins and many other substituents unaffected.